 The following is a discussion and analysis of the financial performance of the Georgia Public Telecommunications Commission (Commission), which does business as Georgia Public Broadcasting (GPB).
-It provides an overview of the activities for the fiscal year ended June 30, 2016 and compares them to fiscal year ended June 30, 2015 and June 30, 2014.
+It provides an overview of the activities for the fiscal year ended June 30, 2017 and compares them to fiscal year ended June 30, 2016 and June 30, 2015.
 Georgia Public Broadcasting provides educational, instructional and public broadcasting services to the citizens of the state of Georgia.
-It is designed to be read in conjunction with the Commission's financial statements that follow this section.
+This information is designed to be read in conjunction with the Commission's financial statements that follow this section.